ClementNerma/LRVM/docs/Architecture.md

     - [Processor control instructions](#processor-control-instructions)
     - [Alias instructions](#alias-instructions)

-RustVM is a single-threaded, lightweight virtual machine created for challenge purposes as well as to study how hardware behaves.
+LRVM is a lightweight virtual machine created for challenge purposes as well as to study how hardware behaves.

 ## Central Processing Unit